 If a female driver or ID card applicant wants her photo taken in private with only a female DMV clerk in attendance, the Division will make every attempt to accommodate that request within the limitations of its facilities.
 A Muslim woman may wear a head scarf as long as it does not hide her facial features or interfere with the digital driver license facial recognition technology.

-(Note: This policy is consistent with the Ninth Judicial Circuit Court's decision in the Sultaana Lakiana Myke Freeman vs. State of Florida, Department of Highway Safety and Motor Vehicles case in which the court concluded requiring drivers to have their driver's license photos taken unveiled, uncloaked and unmasked does not unconstitutionally burden the free exercise of religion.
+(NOTE: This policy is consistent with the Florida District Court of Appeal's decision in Freeman v.
+Dep't of Highway Safety & Motor Vehicles, 924 So.
+2d 48, 50 (Fla.
+Dist.
+Ct.
+App.
+2006), which affirmed the lower court's decision that requiring drivers to have their driver's license photos taken unveiled, uncloaked and unmasked does not unconstitutionally burden the free exercise of religion.
 Furthermore, the State has a compelling interest in protecting the public from criminal activities and security threats and having access to photo image identification is essential to promoting that interest.)

 Delaware statute, 21 Del.
 C. Sections 2715(b), 2718(b) and 3103(a), states all driver license and identification cards must contain a photograph of the card holder with the only exception that the Director may waive the driver license photograph requirement if circumstances prevent the licensee from appearing at the time of renewal.
 No such waiver is allowed for identification card holders.
 Today the Division of Motor Vehicles files contain photo images of everyone who has a current Delaware driver license.
 Therefore, DMV will no longer issue valid-without-photograph driver's licenses or identification cards.